Two Column Layout Newsletter October 29th 2025

 Maintenance Account

 We have still not received any of the annual budget money from BCC.
-This is for water, general maintenance , toilet cleaning.
-This money £479.06, was due in May with a promise, given some weeks ago, that it was on its' way.
-That was for the first 6 months of the year.
-An identical payment is normally made in November.
+This is for water, general maintenance , toilet cleaning etc. This money £479.06, was due in May with a promise, given some weeks ago, that it was on its' way.
+The Council informed as that the payment instructions had not been received by the accounts department and this had caused a delay.
+Berrnie (our contact) said that the payment, that we normally get in November would be included when they send it.
+We are still waiting.

-Maintenance account balance was £1421.21 at the end of August.
-Unchanged from last month.
+Maintenance account balance was £1406 at the end of September.

 8. SITE MAINTENANCE